OrbitCoder-Store/Weather-Based-Prediction-of-Wind-Turbine-Energy-Output/Document/README.md

 ## ✅ Conclusion

 This project demonstrates how **machine learning and web technologies** can be combined to solve real-world renewable energy challenges.
-Predicting wind turbine energy output improves efficiency, planning, and grid stability, contributing to a more sustainable energy future.
+Predicting wind turbine energy output improves efficiency, planning, and grid stability, contributing to a more sustainable energy future.By delivering real-time forecasts through an intuitive web interface, it empowers operators to optimize maintenance and maximize renewable energy integration into the grid.Ultimately, this scalable solution paves the way for data-driven advancements in global clean energy adoption, reducing reliance on fossil fuels while enhancing economic viability for wind farms worldwide.